It boils down to this: Don't pose nude for the camera

 Hamilton lived it down.
 Too bad Hill couldn't.

-Arkansas Times columnist Gene Lyons is a National Magazine Award winner and co-author of "The Hunting of the President."
+Arkansas Times columnist Gene Lyons is a National Magazine Award winner and co-author of "The Hunting of the President" (St. Martin's Press, 2000).
 You can email Lyons at eugenelyons2@yahoo.com.